yiruyang2025/yiruyang2025.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-- Hi there 👋, welcome to my Study Camp ✨!
-You can also find me here [Yiru Yang](https://www.linkedin.com/in/yiru-yang-420ab1198/
+- Hi there 👋, welcome to my Study Camp✨!
+You can also find me here [Yiru Yang](https://www.linkedin.com/in/yiru-yang-420ab1198/)
 - 📍 Programming - Python, (C++), Ruby, Java
 - Currently Studying - LLM, ( DL / NLP / Generative Models / RL / Ai Agents ) x Science
 - Pls kindly teach if u are good at - NLP, RAG, CV